 2.1 Procurement and Preparation of Samples: Groundnut and melon seeds were purchased from Elele market, Rivers State.
 They were selected to remove impurities and blended with a Q-link China Model blender and divided into 4 parts with each weighing 520 g for groundnut and 320 g for melon.
 All extracted oil samples were transferred using 10.0 mL syringes, stored in glass bottles and weights taken with analytical balance.

-2.2 Solvent Extraction: 520 g weight of the blended groundnut and 320 g melon seed meats were transferred into clean, dry measuring cylinders, macerated with enough volume of nhexane for 24 hours.
+2.2 Solvent Extraction: 520 g weight of the blended groundnut and 320 g melon seed meats were transferred into clean, dry measuring cylinders, macerated with enough volume of n-hexane for 24 hours.
 They were filtered into a beakers and covered with a perforated Aluminium foil and left overnight for evaporation of the solvent.
 The resultant groundnut oil and melon oil were coded Ahsol and Mssol, respectively.

 2.3 Hot Extraction: The method adopted was similar to the one earlier reported with slight modifications [16].
 In this method, the blended groundnut seed (520 g) and melon seed (320 g) were washed with enough warm water and filtered.
 The filtrates were allowed to stand in separating funnels for 2 h and the upper layers (oily layers) collected were further heated in a water bath at a temperature of 100-120 °C for 60 minutes until all the proteins in the oils were denatured and the oils (Ahhot and Mshot) collected.